-Washington Hospital As sociation WSHA Top Priority State Rule Making 4/2/2024 Į. ORITY 3 Verification of Underlying Health Conditions for Unemployment Claims Employment Security Department DESCRIPTION ESSB 5061 (2021) provides, among other things, good cause to leave work when during a public health emergency, the claimant was unable to perform their work for the employer from the claimant's home; the claimant is able and available to perform, and can actively seek suitable work which can be performed for an employer from the claimant is at higher risk of severe illness or death from the disease that is the subject of the public health emergency because the higher risk individual has an underlying health condition, verified as required by the department by rule, that is identified as a risk factor of a disease that is the subject of a public health emergency.
-ESSB 5061, section 10, chapter 2, Laws of 2021 (codified at RCW 50.20.050 (b)(xii)(C)(II)).
-ESSB 5061 (2021) also provides that during the weeks of a public health emergency, an unemployed individual may meet the availability requirements of RCW 50.20.010 (1)(c) if they are able and available to perform, and actively seeking, suitable work which can be performed for an employer from the individual's home; and if the unemployed individual or another individual residing with the unemployed individual or another individual residing with the unemployed individual has an underlying condition, verified as required by the department by rule, that is identified as a risk factor for the disease that is the subject of the public health emergency.
-Section 8, chapter 2, Laws of 2021 (codified at RCW 50.20.010 (4)(b)(ii)).
+Washingtor Hospital As WSHA Top Priority State Rule Making 3/7/2024 PRIORITY 3 Primary Verification of Underlying Health Conditions for Unemployment Claims AGENCY Employment Security Department DESCRIPTION ESSB 5061 (2021) provides, among other things, good cause to leave work when during a public health emergency, the claimant was unable to perform their work for the employer from the claimant's home; the claimant is able and available to perform, and can actively seek suitable work which can be performed for an employer from the claimant's home; and the claimant or another individual residing with the claimant is at higher risk of severe illness or death from the disease that is the subject of the public health condition, verified as required by the department by rule, that is identified as a risk factor of a disease that is the subject of a public health emergency.
+ESSB 5061, section 10, chapter 2, Laws of 2021 (codified at RCW 50.20.050 (b)(xi)(C)(II)).
+ESSB 5061 (2021) also provides that during the weeks of a public health emergency, an unemployed individual may meet the availability requirements of RCW 50.20.010 (1)(c) if they are able and available to perform, and actively seeking, suitable work which can be performed for an employer from the individual's home; and if the unemployed individual or another individual residing with the unemployed individual is at higher risk of severe illness or death from the disease that is the subject of the public health emergency because the higher risk individual has an underlying condition, verified as required by the department by rule, that is identified as a risk factor for the disease that is the subject of the public health emergency.
+Section 8, chapter 2, Laws of 2021 (codified at RCW 50.20.010 (4)(b)(i)).
 The rule making will detail how the department will verify underlying health conditions for purposes of RCW 50.20.010 (4)(b)(ii) and 50.20.050 (2)(b)(xii)(C)(II).
-Pre-Proposal Pre-Proposal Proposal Extra Materials Intended Adoption Effective Date 03/31/22 WSHA Position/Impa Remy Kerr remyk@wsha.org 3 Colon Hydrotherapist Practice Department of Health SB 5124 (chapter 179, Laws of 2021) creates a new certified profession, colon hydrotherapist.
+Pre-Proposal Pre-Proposal Proposal Proposal Extra Materials Intended Adoption Effective Date WSHA Position/Impa Remy Kerr remyk@wsha.org 3 Colon Hydrotherapist Practice Department of Health SB 5124 (chapter 179, Laws of 2021) creates a new certified profession, colon hydrotherapist.
 The new law requires the board to create rules for the new profession, which are needed to establish minimum education, examination, affiliation relationship, and certification requirements.
 Existing rules may also be updated to support requirements for this new profession.
 The fees will be established in a separate rule project under the secretary's authority.
-1101100000 Proposal 04/08/22 NEUTRAL Andrew Busz Andrewb@wsha.org 3 Colon Hydrotherapist Professional Fees Department of Health DOH is considering establishing a new section of rule to implement SB 5124, which establishes the colon hydrotherapist profession.
+Proposal 04/08/22 NEUTRAL Andrew Busz Andrewb@wsha.org 3 Colon Hydrotherapist Professional Fees Department of Health DOH is considering establishing a new section of rule to implement SB 5124, which establishes the colon hydrotherapist profession.
 The department is required to adopt rules to specify the fees, as well as to ensure clarity and consistency of fees that are standard across all professions.
 Pre-Proposal Proposal 04/15/22 NEUTRAL Andrew Busz Andrewb@wsha.org 3 Chapter 246-928 WAC, Respiratory Care Practitioners, Department of Health SHB 1383 (chapter 114, Laws of 2021) makes several amendments to the respiratory care practitioner profession, including changing the profession's scope of practice and required qualifications and giving the department authority to create regulations on training requirements and hospital protocols for particular medical procedures.
 The department will also consider updates and housekeeping changes to clarify and streamline chapter 246-928 WAC.
 Pre-Proposal Proposal 05/04/22 MONITOR Remy Kerr remyk@wsha.org